osuAkatsuki/bancho.py/README.md

 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/osuAkatsuki/bancho.py/master.svg)](https://results.pre-commit.ci/latest/github/osuAkatsuki/bancho.py/master)
 [![Discord](https://discordapp.com/api/guilds/748687781605408908/widget.png?style=shield)](https://discord.gg/ShEQgUx)

-bancho.py is an in-progress osu! server implementation geared towards developers of all levels of experience looking to host their own osu! server instances.
+bancho.py is an in-progress osu! server implementation for developers of all levels of experience interested in hosting their own osu private server instance(s).

-it is developed primarily by [Akatsuki](https://akatsuki.pw/) as a replacement for pre-existing implementations that were either discontinued, or failed to keep their codebases maintainable. the project has undergone extensive refactoring as it's grown, and our aim is to create the most easily maintainable, reliable, scalable, and feature-rich osu! server implementation on the market.
+the project is developed primarily by the [osu!Akatsuki](https://akatsuki.pw/) team, and our aim is to create the most easily maintainable, reliable, and feature-rich osu! server implementation available.

 # Setup
 knowledge of linux, python, and databases will certainly help, but are by no